Ingan121/FSUntether/README.md

 8. Run `iproxy 1338 1338` and `nc localhost 1338` in separate terminals
 * TestFlight app will crash on launch, but the untether will work fine.
 * FSUntetherGUI is WIP.
 * iDownload is sandboxed, and unfortunately the sandbox entitlements seem to be ignored in app extensions.
-But I think this is enough for a kernel exploit to run.
+But I think this is enough for a kernel exploit to run.<br>
-- `com.apple.security.exception.files.absolute-path.read-write` works if you add it to `TestFlightServiceExtension`.
+For full /var access, add `com.apple.security.exception.files.absolute-path.read-write` on `TestFlightServiceExtension`.
+Exec/spawn is unavailable though.
 * Tested on iPhone XS running iOS 15.4.1.
+* It also works when installed as a dev-signed user app.
+(So test it on 16?)
 ## How does this work
 * `TestFlightServiceExtension` of `TestFlight.app` automatically starts on boot, even before first unlock.
 That's all `¯\_(ツ)_/¯`
 * How did I find this?
 Just ran sysdiagnose BFU and found this was the only process in `/var` that is started before first unlock.